That smile, really just a slight curve of the lips. Are the eyes smiling too, or just watching someone? But who, and why?

 So for those times when I find it tough to follow what’s being said, what’s a girl gonna do?

 Smile slightly, arch my left eyebrow, fold my hands in my lap, and hope like hell that no one asks me a direct question.
 And who knows?
-Perhaps someone will feel compelled to paint my mysterious beauty for the third millenium to wonder at.
+Perhaps someone will feel compelled to paint my mysterious beauty for the third millennium to wonder at.